jlobatop/GA-CFD-MO/README.rst

 12-steps-CFD
 =============

 This folder contains the 12 notebooks of the `MOOC course <http://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/>`_ that  Professor Lorena Barba kindly created with some of her post-doc students and it is a great introduction to CFD via Python notebooks and easily understandable equations.
-So before using any bigger computer fluid dyanmics suite (as OpenFOAM) a basic knowleddge on how does it works is required to take the most out of it (and without making large mistakes).
+So before using any bigger computer fluid dynamics suite (as OpenFOAM) a basic knowledge on how does it works is required to take the most out of it (and without making large mistakes).

 ----------------------------------------------------------------